-49. Pancholi et al., (2021) present a 90-day safety study in humans taking supplements containing curcuminoids.
+- 49. Pancholi et al., (2021) present a 90-day safety study in humans taking supplements containing curcuminoids.
 Twenty healthy human volunteers were given 380 mg of curcuminoids daily (adjuvanted with fenugreek derived galactomannans as a curcumin-galactomannoside complex) for 90 days.

-Aspartate aminotransferase (AST), ALT, alkaline phosphatase (ALP), gammaglutamyl transferase (GGT) and bilirubin were all within a normal range after the 90-day exposure, indicating no liver effects after this time period.

-- 50. Gupta, Patchva and Aggarwal, (2012) report that 'safety, tolerability, and nontoxicity of curcumin at high doses are well established by human clinical trials'.
+Aspartate aminotransferase (AST), ALT, alkaline phosphatase (ALP), gamma-glutamyl transferase (GGT) and bilirubin were all within a normal range after the 90-day exposure, indicating no liver effects after this time period.
+Little new evidence was provided on the possible idiosyncratic effects of curcuminoids - 50.
+Gupta, Patchva and Aggarwal, (2012) report that 'safety, tolerability, and nontoxicity of curcumin at high doses are well established by human clinical trials'.
 They reference a study providing 8 g of curcuminoids daily to 21 pancreatic cancer patients for between 3 and 14 months alongside their regular chemotherapy treatment.
 Adverse effects reported, including, for example, neutropenia and fatigue were attributed to the chemotherapy treatment and/or disease progression rather than the curcuminoid supplement (Kanai et al., 2011). - 51.
-In a double-blind, placebo-controlled study by Petracca et al., (2021) 80 multiple sclerosis patients were enrolled onto a trial, 40 of which received 500 mg of curcumin twice daily for 24 months.
+In a double-blind, placebo-controlled study by Petracca et al., (2021) 80 multiple sclerosis patients were enrolled onto a trial, 40 of whom received 500 mg of curcumin twice daily for 24 months.
 Only 53 patients completed the full time period of the trial.
-No differences in the occurrence of adverse effects were reported in the patient group taking curcumin supplements compared to the controls. - 52.
-Amalraj et al., (2021) describe a double-blind, placebo-controlled study in 30 healthy volunteers (15 volunteers per two groups).
+No differences in the occurrence of adverse effects were reported in the patient group taking curcumin supplements compared to the controls.

+- 52. Amalraj et al., (2021) describe a double-blind, placebo-controlled study in 30 healthy volunteers (15 volunteers per two groups).
 The test group were given 500 mg of curcumin daily for 8 weeks.
 The supplement was provided as an asafoetida (an oleo gum resin) curcumin complex.
 No adverse effects were reported in any of the volunteers during the study. - 53.
-There are numerous other similar clinical trials in the literature showing the potential long-term safety of curcuminoid consumption at similar or higher concentrations provided in supplements.
-For example trials reported by (Appelboom et al., 2014; Haroyan et al., 2018; Nakagawa et al., 2022; Sterzi et al., 2016).
+There are numerous other similar clinical trials in the literature showing the potential repeat dose safety of curcuminoid consumption at similar or higher concentrations provided in supplements.
+Examples include trials with no adverse effects reported by Appelboom et al., 2014 (84 mg taken daily over 6 months by 820 patients), Haroyan et al., 2018 (approx. 1 g taken daily over 12 weeks by 133 patients), Nakagawa et al., 2022 (180 mg taken daily for 12 months by 23 patients) and Sterzi et al., 2016 (100 mg taken daily for 8 weeks by 26 patients).